This article originally appeared on Den of Geek UK.

 “One young person was heard to say, ‘I waited 10 years for this?’”

 The collective headache caused by Star Trek: The Motion Picture was such that Paramount had, according to George Takei, initially sworn off the idea of making another one.
 But, just as the film’s makers hoped, Star Trek’s fans remained loyal, and the clamor of interest surrounding the movie led to a $139 million take at the box-office – far less than Close Encounters or Star Wars, sure, but enough to chalk The Motion Picture up as a success.

 To this day, debate rages over Star Trek: The Motion Picture’s merits.
 Is it a muted, obscure plod, or a cerebral piece of sci-fi deserving of re-evaluation?
-Whatever your thoughts on the resulting film, The Motion Picture finally brought the long quest to make a Star Trek movie to an end - thus launching a franchise that is still boldly going more than a quarter of a century later.
+Whatever your thoughts on the resulting film, The Motion Picture finally brought the long quest to make a Star Trek movie to an end – thus launching a franchise that is still boldly going all these years later.